Peter Gabriel: In popular culture

 Gabriel's music featured prominently on the popular 1980s television show Miami Vice.
-The songs include "The Rhythm of the Heat" and "Biko" (from "Evan"), "Red Rain" (from "Stone's War"), "Mercy Street" (from "Killshot"), "Sledgehammer" (from "Better Living Through Chemistry"), "We Do What We're Told (Milgram's 37)" (from "Forgive Us Our Debts" and "Deliver Us from Evil"), and "Don't Give Up" (from "Redemption in Blood").
+The songs include "The Rhythm of the Heat" and "Biko" (from "Evan"), "Red Rain" (from "Stone's War"), "Mercy Street" (from "Killshot"), "Sledgehammer" (from "Better Living Through Chemistry"), "We Do What We're Told (Milgram's 37)" (from "Forgive Us Our Debts" and "Deliver Us from Evil") and "Don't Give Up" (from "Redemption in Blood").
 With seven songs used total, Gabriel had the most music featured by a solo artist in the series, and he is the only artist to have had a song used in four of Vice's five seasons.
 Five of the nine tracks on his most popular album So (1986) were used in the series.

-"Games Without Frontiers", "Here Comes the Flood", "Lay Your Hands on Me" and "We Do What We're Told (Milgram's 37)" each appear in separate episodes of the FX channel spy drama The Americans.
+Gabriel’s song "In Your Eyes" features twice in the teen romance drama Say Anything (1989).
+It is the song playing on Lloyd Dobler’s boombox as he serenades Diane, creating the film’s most iconic scene.

 Gabriel's cover of David Bowie's "Heroes" was featured in the fourth season finale of Big Love, as well as the first season and the ending scene of Stranger Things season 3 and the ending credits of Lone Survivor.
 The song also features in 'Children of Mars', a 2020 episode of the web series Star Trek: Short Treks.

-Gabriel's cover of "My Body Is a Cage" (song by Canadian indie rock band Arcade Fire) was featured in the House episode "Out of the Chute", was part of the soundtrack for the video game Assassin's Creed III, appeared in the trailers for John Carter (2012) and Helstrom, was used as part of the Santa Clara Vanguard's winning show in 2018, plays a major role in the key scene of the second season of television series Dark, and was used in an intense scene of the series finale of television series Lucifer.

-Gabriel's song "Intruder" was played over the end credits of episode 9 of season 2 of Netflix original series Mindhunter.

-Gabriel's song "In Your Eyes" played during the boombox scene in the theatrical release of the 1989 movie Say Anything....

 A series of spoof documentaries about the fictitious rock star Brian Pern were based loosely on Gabriel.

-"Shock the Monkey" appears in the South Park episode: "Raisins".
-Bebe Stevens tells Stan Marsh: "If you really want a shot at getting her back.
-Stand outside her window, hold a boom box up over your head and play Peter Gabriel".
-It was played over the opening credits of 1987's "Project X," which starred Matthew Broderick as an Air Force malcontent who is assigned to work in a laboratory that teaches chimpanzees how to fly.

 In 2021, Northern Irish post-punk band Invaderband released their second studio album entitled 'Peter Gabriel'.
 The sleeve was a painting of Gabriel by Luke Haines.